ciarand/cryptography-practical-skills/README.txt

 go build -o server main.go
 ----

-And then `.server -help` for further instruction.
+And then `./server -help` for further instruction.

 == Authors